 - When you arise in the morning, think of what a precious privilege it is to be alive — to breathe, to think, to enjoy, to love.

 - Whatever happens to you has been waiting to happen since the beginning of time.
 The twining strands of fate wove both of them together.

 - If you are distressed by anything external, the pain is not due to the thing itself, but to your estimate of it; and this you have the power to revoke at any moment.

-These Stoic principles can be a great means to identify the necessary changes we need to make to our mindset and routines, to enable us have the life we dream to have.
-Through these principles, the Stoics can teach us how to open up our mind to our full potential.
+These Stoic principles can be a means to help us identify the changes we need to make in our mindset and routines, as we could gradually build up the life we dream.
+Through these principles, the Stoics can teach us how to open our minds and see our full potential.

 We all want a happy and comfortable life, and would ideally like to get it by working at our full potential.
 Think about it.
-If you are able to become what you have always dreamed of, and feel happy in the process, what more could you ask for from life?
+If you can become what you have always dreamed of, and feel happy, what more could you ask for from this life?

 The Stoics saw death differently than other philosophers.
-Find out what they said on death here: 21 Stoic Quotes On Death.
+Look at these 21 Unforgettable Stoic Quotes On Death.

 • • •

-Authors’ Bio: Isabell Gaylord is a professional essay writer and journalist.
-Sandip Roy is psychology writer, happiness researcher, and medical doctor.
+Authors’ Bio: Sandip Roy – a medical doctor, psychology writer, happiness researcher.
 Founder of Happiness India Project, and chief editor of its blog.
 Writes popular-science articles on positive psychology and related topics.

 √ A Courteous Call: If you enjoyed this, please share it on Facebook or Twitter or LinkedIn.